dappnode/DAppNodeDocs/docs/developers/package-dev/what-do-i-need-to-develop-for-dappnode.md

 dappnodesdk init
 ```

-This command creates a basic files of a pakcage.
-Even you can build this package and install it in a dappnode in order to check if all is correct.
+This command creates basic files of a package.
+Even you can build this package and install it in a dappnode to check if all is correct.

 #### build

-This command without options build the package and upload the package via IPFS to your dappnode only if you are connected via VPN to your dappnode.
+This command without options builds the package and uploads the package via IPFS to your dappnode only if you are connected via VPN to your dappnode.

 ```
 dappnodesdk build